WUSTL-Biol4220/home/labs/lab_16.md

 True
 ```

-To complete the lab, commit and push your `mol_stats.py` module script to your GitHub repository.
+To complete the lab, commit and push your `mol_stats.py` module script and `history.txt` file to your GitHub repository.